SamuelM333/samuelmurillo.xyz/source/_posts/AWS-Chalice-Terraform.md

 We see a few notable resources here:
 `aws_api_gateway_deployment.rest_api` and `aws_api_gateway_rest_api.rest_api`:
 API Gateway resources.
-This is one of the helpful parts of Chalice
+This is one of the helpful parts of Chalice.

 `aws_lambda_function.api_handler`:
-The lambda function itself, with its code in a zip file
+The lambda function itself, with its code in a zip file.

 `aws_iam_role.default-role` and `aws_iam_role_policy.default-role`:
 The default IAM role, with a generated policy that allows accessing the resources created.
 This is helpful for a quick POC, but in a production environment you might want to customize the IAM policy yourself.
 More on this later.